rahulkadvasara/multi-agent-healthcare-assistant/docs/research_paper.md

 ### 3.1 Advanced Multi-Agent Architecture

-Our enhanced system employs a sophisticated multi-agent architecture with intelligent coordination and real-time processing capabilities:
+Our enhanced system employs a sophisticated multi-agent architecture with intelligent coordination and real-time processing capabilities, implemented using the CrewAI framework.
+CrewAI provides a robust foundation for defining, managing, and scaling agents as modular components, each with their own goals, tools, and LLM integrations.
+This allows for seamless orchestration of agent workflows, easy extensibility, and clear separation of concerns between different healthcare domains.

-#### 3.1.1 Intelligent Agent Coordinator
+#### 3.1.1 CrewAI-Powered Intelligent Agent Coordinator
-The enhanced coordination system provides:
+The enhanced coordination system is built using CrewAI, which provides:
+- **Agent Definition and Modularity**: Each healthcare agent (e.g., drug interaction, symptom checker, chatbot, report analyzer) is defined as a CrewAI agent with a specific role, goal, and toolset.
-- **Smart Request Routing**: NLP-based intent recognition using keyword analysis and context evaluation
+- **Smart Request Routing**: NLP-based intent recognition using CrewAI's orchestration to route requests to the appropriate agent.
-- **Dynamic Load Balancing**: Intelligent distribution based on agent availability and expertise areas
+- **Dynamic Load Balancing**: Intelligent distribution based on agent availability and expertise areas, managed by CrewAI's crew orchestration.
-- **Context Management**: Persistent conversation state and user preference tracking across sessions
+- **Context Management**: Persistent conversation state and user preference tracking across sessions, with CrewAI context passing.
-- **Response Orchestration**: Multi-agent response combination and optimization for coherent output
+- **Response Orchestration**: Multi-agent response combination and optimization for coherent output, leveraging CrewAI's task and crew abstractions.
-- **Error Recovery**: Graceful fallback mechanisms with alternative routing and local processing
+- **Error Recovery**: Graceful fallback mechanisms with alternative routing and local processing, supported by CrewAI's modular agent design.

-#### 3.1.2 Enhanced Specialized Agents
+#### 3.1.2 CrewAI-Enhanced Specialized Agents

-**Advanced Drug Interaction Agent (drug_interaction.py)**
+**Advanced Drug Interaction Agent (drug_interaction.py, CrewAI-based)**
 - **Real-time Safety Checking**: Immediate interaction detection with RxNorm API integration and local fallback
 - **Intelligent Reminder Management**: Natural language processing for add/edit/delete operations with confirmation workflows
 - **Personalized Risk Assessment**: User-specific factors and medical history consideration with severity classification